Fit a Light Response Curve (LRC) by an index to get a parameter file

 Details

-Model parameters are fit using the R package brms
+Model parameters are fit using the R package brms.

 Rhat (Potential Scale Reduction Factor): Indicates how well the different Markov chains in your analysis have converged to the same posterior distribution.
 Ideally, Rhat should be close to 1 for all parameters.
 A high Rhat value suggests potential convergence issues and the need to run the chains longer.